robert-juang/Class-Registration-System/README.md

  1. Download the source code from the repository.

- 2. Create a database in MySQL with the name `class_registration`.
+ 2. Create a database in MySQL with the name `Class-Registration-System`.

  3. Import the `class_registration.sql` file into the database.
 This will create all of the necessary tables and data needed for the application to run properly.